vitorbellotto/condor-scrapper/README.rst

 This code requires python2.7.

 For now, the code is run from the airline.py module.
-There the user can input:
+There the user can use as input:
         - Company
         - Depature airport
         - Arrival airport